dwp/dataworks-ingestion-metadata-interface/README.md

 ## Tests

 There are `tox` unit tests in the module.
-To run them, you will need the module `tox` installed, then go to the root of the module and simply run `tox` to run all the unit tests.
+To run them, you will need the module `tox` installed with `pip install tox`, then go to the root of the module and simply run `tox` to run all the unit tests.
 You should always ensure they work before making a pull request for your branch.

+If `tox` has an issue with Python version you have installed, you can specify such as `tox -e py38`.

 ## Lambda deployment